Facilitating transdisciplinary and interspecies communications to co-create circular, nature-inspired innovations.

 As one of the largest spiritual communities in the world, Damanhur offers actionable answers to existential questions.
 An international community of practical dreamers with esoteric knowledge, it is a place where temples are not artifacts of the past, but the results of a shared mission, and alchemy is used to create business relationships that connect us to the divine.

 Connecting with and appreciating the plant world is not just a lovely notion about enjoying nature; it’s absolutely essential to our health and survival as a human species.
-Tigrilla’s passion for and deep knowledge of intra-species (human and plant) communication and Music of the Plants makes her one of the world’s leading experts in the field of plant research and experimentation.
+Tigrilla’s passion for and deep knowledge of intra-species (human and plant) communication, Music of the Plants, and how to bring these into daily life makes her one of the world’s leading experts in the field of plant research and experimentation.
 Collaborating with her on “projects of this nature” is always joyful and meaningful, as her work has profound implications for our planet.

 At the helm of the communications team, Tigrilla is a bright star.
 She knows the genre, methods and tools extremely well, and also pre-conceives our needs, works independently, makes excellent decisions, responds to needs, questions, and comments without delay.
 She's become indispensable to the leadership.
 Above and beyond these very valuable skills, she is incredibly bright and linguistically gifted which makes working with her smooth, enjoyable, and effective.
 She leads the team with ease and takes advantage of teaching moments.
 It is an honor and pleasure to work with Tigrilla.